IDAES/examples/README-developer.md

 For guidance on where to put a new notebook, see the [Examples Standards][standards] page in the IDAES examples repo wiki.

 ## Running tests

+There are two sets of tests in this repo.
+Which one you run depends in which directory you run tests.

+If your current directory is the root of the repository:

+1. `pytest .`: Runs **Python test modules**, matching the usual patterns (e.g., `*_test.py`).
+2. `pytest idaes_examples`: Runs **Jupyter notebook tests.** Due to the presence of a special `conftest.py` file in this directory, Jupyter Notebooks will be preprocessed and then all test notebooks (their filename ending in `_test.ipynb`) will be executed.

 ### Integration tests